Local Water Done Well

 Legislation

-It’s important to note that no final decisions have been made on how we will deliver water services in the future and elected members will discuss in January/early February 2025 which options to take to the community for consultation.
+It’s important to note that no final decisions have been made on how we will deliver water services in the future.
+Both delivery options remain on the table until consultation is completed.

 Looking ahead

-We will update this page as our plans progress.
+We will update this page as this progresses.